c0066c/EPST/README.md

 # Error in my paper [2]
 - in simple_test.py, P^A_1 and P^A_2 in the paper was reported as 10^-5.
 However in fact the results was all based on 10^-6.
+- Which real value s should be used in

 # Reference
 - [1] D. Maxim and L. Cucu-Grosjean.
 Response time analysis for fixed-priority tasks with multiple probabilistic parameters.
 RTSS'13.
 The source code of CPRTA and the resampling feature is from here: https://who.rocq.inria.fr/Dorin.Maxim/tool.html